WimJongeneel/ts-form-validator/README.md

 ## Examples

 See `src/index.tsx` for a longer example.
 The example form has three fields, one gets validated on submit, one gets validated on typing and one gets validated on submit and clears on type.
+You can run the example by cloning this repro and using `yarn start`.

 > todo:
 > - document all rules for the different types